 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2013) Malaria risk due predominantly to P. falciparum exists throughout the year.
+WHO—International Travel and Health (current online update, Country List)(2019) Significant reduction in malaria burden with the island transitioning into an elimination phase.
+Low malaria risk due predominantly to P. falciparum exists throughout the year.

 - Recommended prevention: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a